 A roof light conversion, often called Velux as these are the windows commonly used in this type of project, is an affordable way of adding an extra bedroom to your home.
 You will need to build a staircase, reinforce the floor, and add a couple of skylight windows.
 The cost starts from £25,000.

 Dormer loft conversions are around forty per cent more expensive than Velux.
 With this type of project, the back (or sometimes the front) of the roof will be replaced with a flat roof dormer, creating a box-like extension with vertical windows, giving you more headspace.

 A single-storey extension can connect your home with the garden.
 There are three types of one storey extensions available: a rear home extension, side return, and a wrap-around extension.
 You could use your extra space to create a large kitchen with a kitchen island or a cosy family lounge.
 The cost of this type of project will start from £40,000.

 The cost of a double-storey house extension will be about fifty per cent more than a single-storey.
 However, you will be getting twice as much space, making it a better value.
 A two-storey extension can be added onto the back or the side of the property.

 Building a basement is the most expensive type of extension project, with the price starting at around £5,000 per square metre.
 This is mainly due to the cost of excavation and underpinning the foundations of the existing house.
 For this reason, basements are most commonly added to homes in popular London locations such as Kensington and Hampstead, where house prices can reach up to £20,000 per square metre.
-If you live in a prime location and have limited garden space and existing loft conversion already in place, expanding your home below the ground is definitely worth the cost.
+If you live in a prime location and have limited garden space and existing loft conversion already in place, you would definitely benefit from expanding your home below the ground.

 0208 205 8173